Tan-JunWei/CTF-Writeups/content/Knowledge/Linux Directory Structure.md

 >	- Each of these applications has its own subdirectory which contains all essential files required for it to run.
 >	- When you install a software package from a third-party repository, or compile software binaries yourself, the files are stored in the `/opt` directory.
 >	- Applications are stored in the `/opt/bin` directory, while libraries are stored in `/opt/lib`.
 >
+>`/tmp` : temporary files
+>	- Temporary files created by the system and users are stored in this directory.
+These files are usually placed there by applications that are running, often containing data that an application need in future (not currently).
+>	- These files are typically a few kilobytes (KB) in size and usually deleted when a system is rebooted (without prior notice)
+>	- Users can store their own temporary files in this directory.
+This is one of the few directories that users can interact with without becoming superuser.
+>
 >`/proc` : process info
 >